How to Eat More Protein Every Day: 8 Easy Ways

 Getting enough protein in your diet isn’t always easy.
 The average person needs about 0.8 grams of protein per kilogram of body weight per day, which amounts to around 58 grams per day for a 160-pound person.
 And if you’re working out regularly, you’ll need even more than that — athletes need about 1.2 to 2.0 grams of protein per kilogram of body weight per day, depending on training.
 Luckily, there are a few simple swaps you can make to increase your protein intake without overhauling your entire diet.
 Here’s how to eat more protein every day — no complicated macro tracking necessary.

-Add more protein into your diet with the Openfit Plant-Based Protein Shake!
+Add more protein into your diet with the LADDER Plant-Based Nutrition Shake!
 Get it here.

 1. Include Protein In Your Snacks